ViewComponent/view_component/adr/0003-polymorphic-slot-definitions.md

 1. **Examine kwargs**: define a single slot and determine which sub-component to render by examining the contents of `**kwargs`.
 1. **Unrestricted content**: define a single slot that renders any content provided by the caller.
 The component has to "trust" that the caller will pass in only an icon or avatar.

-While all of these options are reasonably acceptable, there are problems with each:
+While these options are reasonably acceptable, there are problems with each:

 1. **Two slots w/error**: using `before_render` for slot validation feels like an anti-pattern.
 To make the interface clear, defining both slots shouldn't be possible.
-1. **Two slots w/default**: same issues as #1, but worse because it silently "swallows" the error.
+1. **Two slots w/default**: same issues as #1, but worse because it "swallows" the error.
 This behavior probably won't be obvious to the component's users.
-1. **Examine kwargs**: this approach is brittle because the kwargs accepted by constituent components can change over time, potentially requiring changes to the `Item` component as well.
+1. **Examine kwargs**: this approach is brittle because the kwargs accepted by constituent components can change over time, which may require changes to the `Item` component as well.
 1. **Unrestricted content**: not ideal because the content can literally be anything and relies on the caller following the "rules."

 It's my opinion that we need the ability to choose between multiple types within a single slot.